DwiyanTech/laravel-log-management/README.md

 ## Configure
 - Run In Your Server
 - Change Pin Value In .env LOG_VIEWER_PASSWORD
+- Set Your Log Path you Wanna To Show In Log Viewer
+- And Open log-viewer

 Note*: If you Want to Run With ```php artisan serve``` Change index.php to server.php